conan7882/CNN-Visualization/doc/firstfilter/README.md

 # Visualization of filters and feature maps of GoogLeNet

+- The most straightforward approach to visualize a CNN is to show the feature maps (activations) and filters.
-- Example of visualization of the first layer filters (7 x 7 x 3 x 64) and feature maps of GoogLeNet.
+- Here are some examples of visualization of the first layer filters (7 x 7 x 3 x 64) and feature maps of the pre-trained GoogLeNet.

 ## Requirements
 - Python 3.3+